AndyFul/Hard_Configurator/README.md

 Files: Hard_Configurator(x64).exe , Hard_Configurator(x86).exe, RunAsSmartscreen(x64).exe, and  RunAsSmartscreen(x86).exe have to be copied to the folder c:\Windows\Hard_Configurator\
 All above files were written in AutoIt v.
 3.3.14.2

-Program makes the changes in Windows Registry to accomplish tasks enumerated below:
+The program makes changes in Windows Registry to accomplish tasks enumerated below:

 1. Enabling Software Restriction Policies (as anti-exe) in Windows Home.
-2. Changing the SRP Security Levels, Enforcement options, and protected extensions.
+2. Changing SRP Security Levels, Enforcement options, and protected extensions.
 3. Whitelisting files by hash in SRP.
 4. Enabling Windows Defender PUA protection (only Windows 8+)
 5. Disabling Untrusted Fonts (only Windows 10)